fluencelabs/examples/aqua-examples/decentralized-blockchain-gateway/README.md

 Of course, other providers may provide even other response patterns and it is up to you to make the necessary adjustments.
 You may think the convenience of vendor lock-in doesn't look too bad right about now but trust yourself, it is a big risk and cost.

-At this point we're good to go and compile our code to Wasm:
+At this point we're good to go, returning to the project root and compile our code to Wasm:

 ```bash
 ./scripts/build.sh